 This dry fall can be down climbed either through the gully (harder) or down the face on the left side (easier)

-lower conglomerate part of nahal Kanaim for some 200-300m and use first
+the lower conglomerate part of nahal Kanaim for some 200-300m and use first suitable

 Hike north, following more or less obvious trails till the parking lot of Masada (approximately 1.7km).

 Walking through the lower part of nahal Kanaim

 A view of "carved plains" from a trail